About the BSA

-The Building Societies Association or BSA is the voice for building societies and for some other mutual financial service providers.
-Together these organisations serve over 20 million customers up and down the length of the UK and have total assets of over £364 billion.
+The Building Societies Association or BSA was originally established in 1869.
+It is the voice for all 43 UK building societies as well as 6 credit unions.
+Together these organisations serve around 25 million customers up and down the length of the UK.

 We also speak out on issues that are relevant to building societies and their members (borrowers and savers).
 We provide technical information to our members on a huge range of topics.
 Our economists and specialist policy teams have expertise covering mortgages and housing; savings; financial policy and legal, governance and compliance matters.